 The One Year of Actigraphy (OYA) project is exploring new methods of sleep/circadian data analysis.
 The main target is to search for predictive algorithms from consecutive wrist actigraphy recordings of a free-living single subject using a MotionWatch8 (CamNtech Ltd) system on the non-dominant wrist for an entire year.
 The single subject was a 62 year-old male who wore the device between June 2016 and June 2017.

 For more information, visit the data creator's actigraphy project website and read his IARIA conference presentation.
+In August 2019, the data creator released a follow-up article about the project.

 Notes about the data